pulumi/examples/aws-py-oidc-provider/README.md

-## Provisioning an OIDC Provider in AWS for Pulumi ESC
+## Provisioning an OIDC Provider in AWS for Pulumi

-WIP
+WIP - This folder probably needs a better name to reflect that this example is configuring OIDC connection between Pulumi and AWS.

 Install requirements.